 The Railway Station is located in Qianyuan Bei Lu, downtown Tunxi District.
 Wan-gan railway line (from Anhui Province to Jiangxi Province) runs through the city.
 Many trains run directly to Beijing (about 19 hours), Shanghai (11 or 12 hours), Guangzhou (about 19 hours), Nanjing (five to eight hours), Hefei, Jingdezhen, Nanchang (eight or nine hours), Xiamen (about 23 hours) and Fuzhou (14 or 15 hours).
 If you visit southern China first, you can transfer at Hangzhou.
 If you come from northern China, Nanjing is your best transfer stop.

-Located in Xixinan Town, the North Railway Station is the junction of Beijing-Hefei-Fuzhou and Huangshan-Hangzhou High Speed Railways.
+Located in Xixinan Town, the North Railway Station is along Beijing-Hefei-Fuzhou High Speed Railway.
 It mainly serves bullet trains to Beijing (5.5 to 7 hours), Tianjin (5 to 6 hours), Shanghai (4.5 hours), Hangzhou (about 3 hours), Fuzhou (about 2.5 hours), and Xiamen (4.5 hours), etc. Passengers can get here by bus 10 and North Station Special Line.

 There are two main bus stations in the city, one in the city center and one at the foot of the Yellow Mountain Scenic Spot.